GT2799/group-web-project-group-k/README.md

 + Annual json data can be found in: `./Server/Data/json_data/Annual_data/`
 + Suburb json data can be found in: `./Server/Data/json_data/Suburb_data/`
 + Functions used to convert raw NSW Real Estate Data are found in: `./Server/Data/rawRead.java`
++ Map functionality is found in: `./src/page/Map.js`
++ Sales data display is found in: `./src/page/Sideinfo.js`
 #### JSON Data Structure example:

 ```